keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Problems-with-Generative-Adversarial-Networks-(GANs).md

 GANs suffer from three major problems[^3][^4]:

 1. *Mode dropping*[^5] (AKA *mode collapse*): In practice GANs might generate only a proper subset of the desired outputs variety, ignoring modes of the underlying true data distribution.
+When a GAN suffer from mode dropping, it means that the GAN does *not* generalised the underlying true data distribution.
+In the following post we will see *why* mode dropping is such a significant drawback of GANs.

    > Visualised explanation of **mode dropping**:
    > ![image-20200522215210097](../assets/image-20200522215210097.png)